Rudy Lai

 Summary

-• John Deere has demonstrated consistent and increasing adoption of AI technologies from 2018 through mid-2025, evolving from early machine learning applications like the 'see and spray' weed detection system to fully autonomous tractors and integrated farm ecosystems.
+• John Deere has progressively expanded the use of AI and machine learning since at least 2018, evolving from initial 'see and spray' real-time weed detection technology to fully autonomous tractors and integrated farm ecosystems by 2025.

 VIBE METER